FREE SHIPPING ON QUALIFYING ORDERS $49 OR MORE

 Always follow the mower manufacturer's operating, maintenance and safety instructions, including instructions on safety gear.
 Here are some general tips:

 Pre-season and post-season mower maintenance will prolong the life of your mowing machines and produce a better looking lawn.
 Follow the manufacturer's instructions for proper maintenance.
+See How to Maintain a Push Mower and How to Maintain a Riding Mower to get an idea of good maintenance practices.

 Before performing any maintenance, cleaning or inspections on your mower, turn it off and remove the ignition / safety key (if equipped).
 On a gasoline-powered mower, unplug the spark plug wire(s) as instructed in the manual.
 If you have an electric mower, disconnect if from its power supply.
 Make sure all blades and moving parts have come to a stop.
 Follow any pre-maintenance procedures the manufacturer specifies.